 We protect your data and do not sell it to third parties.

 We reserve the right to disclose information even if it is confidential.
 In many cases, the disclosure of confidential data is necessary in order to process contracts or provide other benefits.
-Non-disclosure agreements do not generally exclude such information disclosures – including disclosure to service providers.
-Given the sensitivity of the data and other factors, however, we always ensure that such third parties deal with the data in an appropriate manner.
+Nondisclosure agreements do not generally exclude such information disclosures – including disclosure to service providers.
+Given the nature of the data and other factors, however, we always ensure that such third parties deal with the data in an appropriate manner.

 We are part of the AXA group of companies and therefore carry out some business processes in centralized service units and data processing systems belonging to the AXA Group.
-This data processing, which also involves the processing of data outside of the European Economic Area (EEA) and Switzerland, is permitted on the basis of our Binding Corporate Rules [BCR].
+This data processing, which also involves the processing of data outside of the European Economic Area (EEA) and Switzerland, is permitted on the basis of our Binding Corporate Rules (BCR).
 Furthermore, our Binding Corporate Rules also cover the transfer of data to data processors belonging to the AXA Group.
-Details of individual companies in the AXA Group can be found here: List of AXA companies worldwide.
+Details of individual companies in the AXA Group can be found here: list of AXA companies worldwide.

-To fulfill contractual or statutory obligations, we sometimes work together with data processors such as suppliers, IT and other service providers.
+To fulfill contractual or statutory obligations, we sometimes work together with data processors such as suppliers, IT, and other service providers.
 They are contractually obliged to process the data only for the purposes predetermined by AXA.
 A list of data processors is available from our offices.
 If the data processors themselves involve third parties, we may approve this on a case-by-case basis.

 We work with third parties that process your data based on their own responsibility, or based on shared responsibility with ourselves.
 Such third parties include any natural person or legal entity, authority, institution, or other public office that is not part of the AXA Group or its data processors.
 In particular, we include here our cooperation partners and the following categories:

 Cooperation partners in the mobility sector (list not exhaustive):